PecanProject/betydb-data-access/advanced_search.md

 5. You will see only the sugarcane yields for the 'Zentsuji' site.

-6. **Task 3 (advanced search)**: Limit results to a specific trait — We only want to see the results concerning stem\_biomass instead of annual yield.
-Replace the word 'Ayield' with the word 'stem\_biomass' in the search box.
+6. **Task 3 (advanced search)**: Limit results to a specific trait — We only want to see the results concerning stemN instead of annual yield.
+Replace the word 'Ayield' with the word 'stemN' in the search box.

-7. The resulting table rows all concern stem biomass data for sugarcane at the Zentsuji site.
+7. The resulting table rows all concern stem nitrogen data for sugarcane at the Zentsuji site.